 1.1 Antibiotic resistance in natural environments

 The widespread use of antibiotics in medicine (Hofer, 2022), as well as in agricultural and veterinary practices (Mann et al., 2021), has led to an increased prevalence of antibiotic-resistant bacteria in natural environments (Bilal et al., 2020; Carney et al., 2019; Williams et al., 2022).
 Consequently, antibiotic resistance genes (ARGs) are now considered significant emerging environmental pollutants (Feng et al., 2021; Komijani et al., 2021).
-It was demonstrated that the incidence of antibiotic resistance in the gut microbiome of recreational beach users was three times higher than non-water users (Leonard et al., 2018)(Leonard et al., 2018).
+It was demonstrated that the incidence of antibiotic resistance in the gut microbiome of recreational beach users was three times higher than non-water users (Leonard et al., 2018).
 Elevated levels of antibiotic-resistant bacteria in natural environments have been increasingly recognised as a potential threat to human and ecosystem health (Leonard et al., 2022; Serwecińska, 2020), so understanding the sources and reservoirs of ARGs within ecosystems has become a key goal in most antibiotic resistance initiatives.

 1.2 Impact of wastewater on aquatic antibiotic resistance